- EMERGENCY PREPAREDNESSEMERGENCY PREPAREDNESS

 The Environmental Health and Safety Manager makes reference to reporting emergencies in all training for Facilities Staff and incorporates it into appropriate policies.

-There are also a number of emergency call boxes located throughout the campus that dial the Campus Police directly.
+There are also a number of emergency call boxes located throughout the campus that dial the ACPD directly.
 These are clearly marked by a visible blue light.

-Certain emergencies are reported immediately to local authorities by the Campus Police Communications Center.
-A direct line from Campus Police allows immediate contact with the local public safety dispatch center.
+Certain emergencies are reported immediately to local authorities by the ACPD Dispatch Center.
+A direct line from ACPD allows immediate contact with the local public safety dispatch center.